Snider/snider/README.md

 - 👯 I’m looking to collaborate on good ideas.
 - 📫 How to reach me: snider@lt.hn
 - ⚡ Fun fact: I can click my tongue on the top of my mouth so loud, it always echoes*.
-* `tnx to my son; we know it's 96db and louder than his boy scream 😏`
+EDIT: `tnx to my son; we know it's 96db and louder than his boy scream 😏`

 [![image](https://user-images.githubusercontent.com/631881/147549092-9f7bb925-fe8f-45aa-9790-ae2d8619dcd3.png)](https://profile.codersrank.io/user/snider)